oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Extension Schema
 <mandatory-tests--extension-tests-extension-schema>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that the item is valid against the declared CSAF Extension Schema.
-CSAF Extensions not supported by the implementation SHALL result in a warning which MUST include the value of `$schema` of the extension.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that the item is valid against the declared CSAF Extension Schema.
+CSAF Extensions not supported by the implementation SHALL result in a warning which SHALL include the value of `$schema` of the extension.
 Such warning SHALL differentiate between the different classes of extensions.

 The relevant paths for this test are: